joshbart/dsu-infa723-homework3/readme.txt

 a) For this part of the assignment, I reviewed a research paper titled "MTFS: Merkle-Tree-Based File System" [3].
 The researchers proposed a new private file distribution system similar to peer-to-peer file syncing, like Resilio Sync, that also uses Merkle Tree hashing and blockchain transactions.
 Their file system uses a binary tree network of server nodes, which serve as the primary storage location for files.
 Files are encrypted locally using proxy re-encryption.
 An encrypted file that is larger than 1MB is then split into 1MB objects; those smaller are left as is.
 Each of these objects is hashed and the Merkle Tree is used to create a root hash.
 The root hash is added to the blockchain as a transaction to validate the integrity of the objects stored.
 This integrity checking allows the objects to be replicated without errors across multiple network nodes.

-2) The use of Merkle Tree in this scenario does not appear to be a necessity, but instead helps to improve efficiency and reduce complexity.
+b) The use of Merkle Tree in this scenario does not appear to be a necessity, but instead helps to improve efficiency and reduce complexity.
 By using a Merkle Tree, only the root hash needs to be added to the blockchain as a transaction for each node to verify that it has correctly replicated all of the file objects.
 If a similar attempt were to be made using a simple hash like SHA-2, a file hash would need to be made and encrypted before the file was divided up into objects.
 Then each object would require a separate hash to be made and added to the blockchain as a transaction.
 This would exponentially increase the number of transactions and potentially increase the amount of computational power needed to verify the integrity of each object.

 REFERENCES